-Left unchecked, what started as a mild hip soreness may turn into a debilitating injury.
-This will definitely bring your running routine to a screeching halt.
+Left unchecked, what started as a mild hip soreness may turn into a debilitating injury, which may bring your running routine to a screeching halt.

 In today’s article, I’ll discuss the primary conditions causing hip pain for runners, then share with you a few treatment and prevention guidelines.

 Hopefully, by the end of this post, you’ll have a better understanding of how to proceed in the presence of pain in the hip joint and surrounding tissues whether during or after your runs.

 10 Causes of Hip Pain During and After Running